Car brands and logos list and who owns which car brands?

 Renault–Nissan–Mitsubishi Alliance

-The Renault–Nissan–Mitsubishi Alliance is, in essence, not a conglomerate but an agreement between three independent automakers.
-As a result of their strategic partnership, no merger or acquisition took place: Renault (France), Nissan (Japan), and Mitsubishi (Japan) still exist separately and collaborate as equal partners.
+The Renault-Nissan-Mitsubishi Alliance is not a conglomerate but an agreement between three independent automakers.
+As a result of their strategic partnership, there has been no merger or takeover: Renault (France), Nissan (Japan), and Mitsubishi (Japan) still exist separately and cooperate as equal partners.
 However, it should be noted that Nissan owns a controlling stake in Mitsubishi.
-The companies joined forces to lead the global market together.
+The companies have joined forces to lead the global market together.

-• Renault – the flagship brand of Groupe Renault, known for its hatchbacks, station wagons, SUVs, pickups, minivans, and commercial vehicles.
+• Renault, Groupe Renault’s flagship brand, is known for its hatchbacks, station wagons, SUVs, pickup trucks, minivans, and commercial vehicles.

-• Infiniti – a high-quality luxury car brand originating from Japan and expanding to the global market.
+• Infiniti is a high-end luxury car brand originating in Japan that is entering the global market.

-The Lada brand, aimed at the budget segment, used to be on this list.
-Renault parted ways with it in 2022 following Russia’s full-scale invasion of Ukraine.
-Lada now belongs to the Russian government.
+Previously, this included the Lada brand, which focused on the budget segment.
+Renault parted ways with it in 2022 after Russia’s full-scale invasion of Ukraine.
+The Russian government now owns Lada.

 Mercedes-Benz Group (Daimler Group)